gsoft-inc/wl-squide/docs/references/routing/useHoistedRoutes.md

 ### Register a module page with a different layout

 !!!info
-A walkthrough is available in the [Override the host layout](/guides/override-the-host-layout.md) guide.
+Detailed information is available in the [Override the host layout](/guides/override-the-host-layout.md) guide.
 !!!

 ```tsx !#15,16 host/src/App.tsx